 Star Trek 2009 comes from J.J.
 Abrams who has become a cult figure in recent years.
 Abrams became a bright young, rising name with scripts for films such as Regarding Henry (1991), Forever Young (1992) and Joy Ride (2001), before creating/producing the tv series Felicity (1998-2002).
 The Abrams cult grew with his next two tv series the smart and stylish spy series Alias (2001-6) and the massively successful hit of the cryptic desert island drama Lost (2004-10), as well the paranormal/fringe science investigator series Fringe (2008-13).
-In between one or two lesser tv works that failed to gain the same exposure the relationship drama What About Brian (2006-7), Six Degrees (2006-7) about the interwoven fates of various people and other genre works like Person of Interest (2011-6), Alcatraz (2012), Revolution (2012-4), Almost Human (2013-4), 11.22.63 (2016) and Westworld (2016 ) J.J.
-Abrams made his feature film directorial debut with Mission: Impossible III (2006) at the personal behest of Tom Cruise, as well as produced Cloverfield (2008), Mission: Impossible Ghost Protocol (2011), Mission: Impossible Rogue Nation (2015) and 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018).
+In between one or two lesser tv works that failed to gain the same exposure the relationship drama What About Brian (2006-7), Six Degrees (2006-7) about the interwoven fates of various people and other genre works like Person of Interest (2011-6), Alcatraz (2012), Revolution (2012-4), Almost Human (2013-4), 11.22.63 (2016), Westworld (2016 ) and Castle Rock (2018 ) J.J.
+Abrams made his feature film directorial debut with Mission: Impossible III (2006) at the personal behest of Tom Cruise, as well as produced Cloverfield (2008), Mission: Impossible Ghost Protocol (2011), Mission: Impossible Rogue Nation (2015), 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018).
 Star Trek was J.J.
 Abrams second directorial outing and he subsequently made the alien monster/Coming of Age film Super 8 (2011) and, after leaving the Star Trek franchise, went onto make Star Wars Episode VII: The Force Awakens (2015).